 Feature Description Form of delivery, vesting and exercise ordinary share deferred rights FY2019 LTI awards that vest will be delivered in the form of performance rights, being rights to receive one ordinary share in the Company per performance right, subject to meeting performance conditions.
 Vested deferred rights that have not been exercised by October 2028 will automatically be exercised.
 No amount is payable on vesting or exercising of deferred rights.
-Quantum CEO: 120% (% of TFR) COO: 100% Other Executiv re KMP: 80% Performance period ivided into two equal tranches capable of vesting a Awards being the end of the Awards: FOB cost per tonne achieved for the year of the state at that time.
-Half the awards will be capable performance period and the remaining half of any tear before becoming exercisable. of vesting and becoming exercisable after Performance Conditions Component Details Reason the performance condition was chosen TSR Award 50% of the award is subject to a relative total shareholder return (TSR) performance hurdle (TSR Hurdle) which compares the TSR performance of the Company with the TSR performance of a peer group of companies operating in the Australian resources sector.
+Quantum CEO: 120% (% of TFR) COO: 100% Other Executiv re KMP: 80% Performance period ivided into two equal tranches capable of vesting a performance period, with each performance perioc Awards being the end of the Awards: FOB cost per tonne achieved for the year of the state at that time.
+Half the awards will be capable performance period and the remaining half of any pear before becoming exercisable. of vesting and becoming exercisable after Performance Conditions Component Details Reason the performance condition was chosen TSR Award 50% of the award is subject to a relative total shareholder return (TSR) performance hurdle (TSR Hurdle) which compares the TSR performance of the Company with the TSR performance of a peer group of companies operating in the Australian resources sector.
 This measure allows for an objective external assessment of the shareholder value created by the Company relative to a group of peers over a sustained period Costs Hurdle Award 50% of the award is subject to the Company achieving a cost per tonne target (Costs Hurdle) that will position the company competitively on the then current cost curve.
 The Board sets this hurdle having regard to both the Company's cost forecasts and to the estimated coal industry cost curve as advised by a recognised expert.
-This measure is aligned to the Company's objective to be positioned competitively against Australian coal producers in relation to costs of production.
+This measure is aligned to the Company objective to be positioned competitively against Australian coal producers in relation to costs of production.
 Competitive costs protect and preserve shareholder value in difficult times and support enhanced returns when the commodity cycle recovers.
-Calculation of LTI award The value of LT Target = Value of Opportunity = LTI Award ÷ pe vwap of a Wumber of performance right = Number of performance right = Number of performance rights granted to the compara the tranche.
-Th ne TSR of the Company for the FY2019 LTI grant is ator group of listed entities in the resources sector ne TSR comparator group was established before the riod and comprised the following companies: over the relevant performance period of
+Calculation of LTI award The value of LT T awards and the number of performance rights gr ranted is calculated as follows: TFR X Target = Value of ÷ pe VWAP of Enformance right Sumber of performan rights granted TSP Awards: + ne TSR of the Company for the EV2019 LTL grant is measured as a percentile ranking compare